 development of new treatments

-Those participating in clinical trials are volunteers, and are an important tool in the development of better health outcomes for those with pheochromocytoma and paraganglioma.
+Participation in a clinical trial is an important tool in the development of better health outcomes for those with pheochromocytoma and paraganglioma.
 In this section, we explain the types of clinical trials and provide tools to help you decide if a clinical trial may be right for you.

 Types of Clinical Trials